6 Best Homeowners Insurance Companies in Arkansas of 2025

 We also like that the company has received excellent ratings for customer service and ethical practices.
 It is available in all 50 states plus the District of Columbia, making it ideal for military families who may frequently relocate.

-The average cost of homeowners insurance with USAA in Arkansas is $1,950, which is higher than the state average, but some military members may prefer USAA for the special protections it offers them.
+The average cost of homeowners insurance with USAA in Arkansas is $1,950, higher than the state average.
+Still, some military members may prefer USAA for its special protections.

 Shelter Insurance: Best for Affordable Coverage